LudwigThePig/LudwigThePig.com-3.0/README.md

 - Make it easy to make changes
 - Don't make it hard to make changes
 - Make the website that I want to build, not the website that will get me the most street cred 🚢💵🏎

+# Push to Prod

+1. Make sure `npm run build:prod` builds the desired stuffz
+2. Merge into the releases branch